-Understanding Technical and Substantive Probation Violations
+Technical versus Substantive Probation Violations in Florida

 Probation is commonly seen as a beneficial, lenient alternative to incarceration.
 Because individuals on probation are given the chance to stay in their communities, they are held to a high standard.
 For this reason, probation violations are often met with severe penalties to dissuade people from breaking the rules.

 There are numerous ways to violate probation; you may even do it without knowing.